Gobustan: 40,000 years of rock art near Baku

 How to visit

 Gobustan is an easy half-day or day trip from Baku and combines well with the fire sights covered in Ateshgah and Yanardag.
-For the case on the capital itself, see why visit Baku.
+It lies roughly an hour south of the city along the Caspian coast, so it is comfortable to see the petroglyphs, the museum and the mud volcanoes and be back in Baku by afternoon.

 Which official signals support this